 The sweet spot can also refer to :

 2. the most optimized position for a microphone in correlation to its targeted sound source.

 Knowing this perfect position allows to get the best sound from a recording session.
-Every microphone has its own characteristics and depending the directivity pattern and the sound audio source to be recorded, the game can completely change.
-You’ll find also that the best sweet spot in sound capture is very much subjective and will fluctuate in relation with the result that is sought to.
-For example, if more natural reverberation is needed, the microphone shall be placed further away, however this can introduce unwanted noises.
+Every microphone has its own characteristics and depending on the directivity pattern and the sound audio source to be recorded, the game can completely change.
+You’ll find also that the best sweet spot in sound capture is very much subjective and will fluctuate in relation to the result that is sought.
+For example, if more natural reverberation is needed, the microphone shall be placed further away, however, this can introduce unwanted noises.
 From a sound recordist perspective, it always boils down to some compromises.